Letarged/backupDIP/README.md

 #### Steps for creating a module based on a python function
 It is also possible to add a module which is defined just by a python code, without its docker image.
 In this case..

+## Notes
+There is a default `dipmodules.py` file along with a default `run.cfg` configuration file in the repository.
+Once Dipscan is downloaded and installed, they are copied into the system's default location for configuration files (which in my case happened to be `/root/.config/dipconf/`).
+Note that this info can be printed out using `sudo dipscan CONF` command, since the system's default location may vary from system to system. .
+And that's exactly the location, which metadata for the tool's run is loaded from.
+Therefore, the instances of default files which were downloaded from git remain untouched during the rest of the time of this world.
+Every time you execute this tool, it looks for `dipmodules.py` and `run.cfg` in the system’s default location for configuration files (unless overwritten using `-r` or `-m` option)(see `--help` for more info).